dlt-hub/verified-sources/CONTRIBUTING.md

 executed in parallel, and they will be sharing resources.
 A few simple rules make that possible.

 1. Always use `full_refresh` when creating pipelines in test.
-This will make sure that data is loaded into new schema/dataset.
+This will make sure that data is loaded into a new schema/dataset.
 Fixtures in `conftest.py` will drop datasets created during load.
 2. When creating any fixtures for your tests, make sure that fixture is unique for your test instance.